Flippa features both auctions and classified sales. It is important to select the right type of sale for your listing.

 In a private sale, the seller accepts only one offer - the winning offer.
 By accepting an offer, the seller ends the sale.

-How public auction bidding works
+How public sale bidding works (auction sales)

 In a public auction, the current value of the bidding is displayed on the listing page.
 We use Automatic Bidding (also known as Proxy Bidding) to place bids.